TheFixerDevelopment/SkyblockPE/README.md

 * Add new commands: /island, and /is ✔

-* Add alises to each command on the help page. ✖
+* Add aliases to each command on the help page. ✔

 * Make this plugin work with even more server softwares. ✖